 The term narcotic is from the Greek word “stupor” referring to the many substances developed for pain relief and to dull the senses.

 Narcotics refer to any psychoactive compound with the ability to induce sleep.
-In this country it has become associated with opiates, commonly morphine and heroin.
-The term is, today, imprecisely defined and typically has negative connotations.
-Usually when used in a legal terms, a narcotic drug is simply one that is totally prohibited, or one that is used in violation of strict governmental regulation and can include all illegal recreational drugs.
+In this country, the word narcotic has become associated with opiates, commonly morphine and heroin.
+Today, the term is imprecisely defined and typically has negative connotations.
+Usually when used in legal terms, a narcotic drug is simply one that is totally prohibited or one that is used in violation of strict governmental regulation and can include all illegal recreational drugs.
 Heroin and other opioid drugs are considered a powerful opioid and narcotic.
-Narcotics are similar in effect of properties to opium but not derived from opium.
-The term narcotics can also encompass any opium-containing substance that is produced naturally in the brain.
+Narcotics are similar in effect to properties to opium but not derived from opium.
+The term narcotics may also encompass any opium-containing substance that is produced naturally in the brain.

-The term "narcotic" is often used by medical professionals and law enforcement and often refers to all illegal drugs or those that are possessed> illegally.
+The term “narcotic” is often used by medical professionals and law enforcement referring to all illegal drugs or those that are possessed illegally.

-Narcotics are used to treat pain, alleviate cough and diarrhea, and to induce sleep or drowsiness.
-They can be used in a number of ways ranging from pills, skin patch, nasally, suppository, or injection.
+Narcotics are used to treat pain, alleviate cough and diarrhea and to induce sleep or drowsiness.
+They are administered in a number of ways ranging from pills, skin patch, nasally, suppository or injection.
 Individuals who abuse narcotics often smoke, sniff, or inject the drug.
-Narcotics reduce tension and anxiety, which helps the patient to relax and become more subdued; however, these effects can also lead the user into abusing the narcotic.
+Narcotics reduce tension and anxiety which helps the patient to relax and become more subdued; however, these effects can also lead the user into abusing the narcotic.

 Signs of Narcotic Addiction

 Narcotic addiction causes many physical and emotional signs and symptoms.
-Physical symptoms include restlessness, increased energy and bodily changes such as weight loss, anxiety, nosebleeds, hormonal imbalances.
-Emotional and mental signs of narcotic addiction can include paranoia, temporary psychosis, depression, anger, slow speech pattern and disorientation, lack of motivation, instability and withdrawn reclusive behavior.
+Physical symptoms include: restlessness, increased energy and bodily changes such as weight loss, anxiety, nosebleeds and hormonal imbalances.
+Emotional and mental signs of narcotic addiction may include: paranoia, temporary psychosis, depression, anger, slow speech pattern and disorientation, lack of motivation, instability and withdrawn reclusive behavior.

 There are a variety of physical changes that a person addicted to narcotics may exhibit.
 Many narcotic addicts show signs of impaired or slowed mental function.
 Unusually slow speech patterns, disorientation and confusion are common signs of drug addiction.
 Often, these symptoms come and go, sometimes followed by moments of intense hyperactivity.